 Fig. 8.3.
-The historic current measurements in the Baltic by Gustafson and Kullenberg (1936), showing oscillations of An and Automatic and the second and th
+The historic current measurements in the Baltic by Gustafson and Kullenberg (1936), showing oscillations of near-inertial period.
+The plot is a progressive vector diagram, showing the displacement a particle would have, given the velocity observed at the current meter.